Skip to content

 bash

-# Compare by size (default)
+# Compare by size + mtime (default, fast)

 aeroftp-cli check --profile "server" /local/dir /remote/dir

-# Compare by SHA-256 checksum
+# Compare by SHA-256 checksum (downloads the remote bytes for hashing)

 aeroftp-cli check --profile "server" /local/ /remote/ --checksum

-# One-way: only check files present locally
+# One-way: only check files present locally — ignore extra files on the remote

 aeroftp-cli check --profile "server" /local/ /remote/ --one-way